romeOz/docker-sphinxsearch/README.md

 Environment variables
 ---------------------

+`SPHINX_MODE`: Set a specific mode.
+Takes on the value `backup`.

 `SPHINX_BACKUP_DIR`: Set a specific backup directory (default "/tmp/backup").

 `SPHINX_BACKUP_FILENAME`: Set a specific filename backup (default "backup.last.tar.gz").

-`SPHINX_IMPORT`: Defines name of backup to initialize the demon `searchd`.
-Note that the scripts must be inside the container, so you may need to mount them.
-You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.tar.gz`

 `SPHINX_CHECK`: Defines name of backup to `indextool --check`.
-Note that the dump must be inside the container, so you may need to mount them.
+Note that the backup must be inside the container, so you may need to mount them.
 You can specify as `default` that is equivalent to the `/tmp/backup/backup.tar.gz`

-`SPHINX_MODE`: Set a specific mode.
-Takes on the value `backup`.
+`SPHINX_RESTORE`: Defines name of backup to initialize the demon `searchd`.
+Note that the backup must be inside the container, so you may need to mount them.
+You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.tar.gz`

 `SPHINX_ROTATE_BACKUP`: Determines whether to use the rotation of backups (default "true").